open/close all folders

 - Charles Atlas Superpower: While it is believable that Dantes could develop some ability to see in darkness during his long time in prison, it is less so that this ability would instantly return after visiting the Chateau d'If following more than a decade outside of prison.
 Also, presumably because of all the tunneling he did, Dantes' imprisonment makes him physically stronger and tougher.

-- Fiction 500: The hidden treasure Edmond found was not only incredibly valuable in and of itteslf, but the years it accrued multiplied several times over during the years it was hidden (many of the artifacts it held, for example, were made by famous and long dead artisans).
+- Fiction 500: The hidden treasure Edmond found was not only incredibly valuable in and of itself, but it multiplied several times over during the years it was hidden (many of the artifacts it held, for example, were made by famous and long dead artisans).
 He became incredibly wealthy; estimates conclude that he would be filthy rich even by today's standards.

 - Manipulative Bastard: No one remains unaffected by the Count when he wills it.
 No one.